 Accurate documentation ensures the data can be used in the future.
 At its simplest, you can write a description of your data on a basic Notepad file, i.e. a README file, that you can save as a separate file with the rest of your research data.
 The file can include information about:

 If you are working on your thesis on more than one device or program, you should make sure the file has been saved in a format that can be opened with different programs.
 For example, if you have written your thesis using Apple Pages and saved the document in one of the program-specific file formats, you may not be able to open the document on the university’s Windows computers.
-In this case, you can create raw text in e.g. .txt or .rtf format and only save the text in .docx/.pages format when text formatting is necessary.
+In this case, you can create raw text in e.g. .txt or .rtf format and only save the text in .docx or .pages format when text formatting is necessary.

 Choosing a file format will affect the usability of the data in the long run.
 To keep your research data usable for a long time, you should save at least one copy of the file in an open source format that is widely used and supported by many programs, or that is entirely independent of programs.
 Using an open source format will increase the probability the file is readable and usable long into the future.